-It is imperative that students be in attendance each school day in order not to miss a significant portion of their education.
-Important learning results from active participation in classroom and other school activities which cannot be replaced by individual study.
+It is imperative that students attend each school day in order not to miss a significant portion of their education.
 Central Nine Career Center is also concerned about helping students develop a high quality work ethic which will be a significant factor in their success with future employers.
 One of the most important work habits that employers look for in hiring and promoting a worker is his/her dependability in coming to work every day and on time.
 This is a habit Central Nine Career Center wants to help students develop as early as possible in their school careers.